acdlite/flummox/docs/why-flux-component-is-better-than-flux-mixin.md

 Declarative > imperative
 ------------------------

 This is a no brainer.
 Remember the days before React, when you had to write one piece of code to render your application and another to update it?
 HAHAHAHA.
 That was awful.
-React showed us that expressing our views declaratively leads to better, clearer, more predictable, and less error-prone applications.
+React showed us that expressing our views declaratively leads to clearer, more predictable, and less error-prone applications.

 You might feel like FluxMixin and FluxComponent are equally declarative.
 They do have similar interfaces: a single argument/prop, that does (almost) the same thing.
 Still, as nice as FluxMixin's interface is, there's no beating a component in terms of clarity.
 A good rule of thumb in React is that everything that can be expressed as a component, should be.